Help & Advice Articles, Videos and How-to-Guides

 Simple tips to reduce condensation & black mould

-- Encourage cross ventilation by opening windows on opposite sides of the house for at least an hour every day.
+- Encourage cross-ventilation by opening windows on opposite sides of your home daily.

 - Avoid condensation in your bathroom